featurevisor/featurevisor/docs/concepts/gitops.md

 ## Does it limit non-technical users?

-As engineers, we might say that GitOps is the best thing since sliced bread.
+As engineers, we might love the idea of managing all sorts of configuration in a Git repository because it fits our regular workflow without having to learn something new.
 But what about non-technical users like your Product Managers in a team?

-Featurevisor comes with a [status site generator](/docs/site) as well, so that the current status of all your feature flags, their targeting conditions, and rollout rules can be easily viewed by anyone in your team and organization via a nice and usable website.
+If it comes to read-only operations, Featurevisor comes with a [status site generator](/docs/site) so that the current status of all your feature flags, their targeting conditions, and rollout rules can be easily viewed by anyone in your team and organization via a nice and usable website.

 With Git hosting providers becoming more usable over time allowing changes to be made directly from your browser (like with [GitHub](https://github.com)), one does not have to be technically too advanced to find the YAML files in a Git repository to read and understand them.
-They can also send changes of their desired feature flags by updating or creating new YAML files straight from the browser.
+They can also send changes of their desired feature flags by updating or creating new files straight from the browser.

+But this does come with an additional learning curve.
+The list below can help get up to speed with the basics of Git and GitHub:

 ## Learning resources